|Length||24.7 km (15.4 mi), of which 5.8 km (3.6 mi) on tarmac or concrete.|

 Teynham station is on the London Victoria to Dover Priory Chatham Main Line.
 Journey time is 70 minutes Mondays to Saturdays and 83 minutes on Sundays (shorter if utilising the High Speed service from St. Pancras), with an hourly service all week.
-Return trains from Faversham are two an hour each to Victoria and to St. Pancras (from 67 to 88 minutes journey time).
+Return trains from Faversham are three an hour to Victoria and two to St. Pancras (from 67 to 88 minutes journey time).
 Buy a Faversham return.
 Saturday Walkers’ Club: Take the train closest to 9.00 hours, or a later one if taking one of the early morning shortcuts.

 A couple of Early Morning Shortcuts cut out the southerly loop through fields, woods and orchards.
 They cut 8.3 km/5.1 mi or 7.5 km/4.7 mi respectively.

 The Black Lion The Street, Lynsted, Sittingbourne, Kent, ME9 9JJ (01795 521 229).
 Open 11.00-23.30 Mon-Sat and 12.00-22.30 Sun.
 Food served 12.00-14.00 and 18.00-21.00 Mon-Sat, 12.00-16.30 Sun.
 The Black Lion is located 150m off route of the main walk, along the morning extension, 3.4 km (2.1 mi) into the walk.

 For the tea options please consult page 2 of the pdf.

 After the walk, we would love to get your feedback

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234